 Interns have the opportunity to provide training for counselors-in-training at our Center (Practicum Counselors and Social Work Interns).
 This training covers both a topic of clinical interest and a presentation about their advocacy work, the Social Advocacy Project.
 They also have the opportunity to provide training for Peer Educator/Mentor programs offered by various departments on campus.

 Interns attend a weekly one hour video case conference meeting, during which each will present video excerpts of her or his work with individuals and couples.
 Interns help their peers explore case conceptualization, transference and counter-transference, treatment options, and clinical challenges.

 Time reserved for clinical paperwork, phone calls, tape review and administrative tasks.

 All Staff Meeting

-This weekly meeting is attended by the senior staff and the trainees from all of our training programs.
+This bi-monthly meeting is attended by the senior staff and the trainees from all of our training programs.
 Since the primary purpose of these meetings is to address the administrative business of Student Counseling Services, interns learn about the internal workings and systems issues of a university counseling center.

 Interns have the opportunity to join an on-going or ad hoc administrative committee such as: Intern Selection, Practicum Selection or campus committees, such as the Eating Disorders Treatment Team.
 Interns will also be asked to contribute to the Fall orientation planning committee for the next cohort.

-Intern Business Meeting
+Intern Business/Research Meeting

 Interns meet weekly with the Director of Training to discuss office protocol, procedural questions, professional issues, and the myriad of internship-related issues or questions that arise.
 As the year progresses and the need for administrative support decrease, the business meetings transition to Research Meetings where interns have the opportunity to present and discuss research articles relevant to college mental health.